theori-io/theori-io.github.io/_posts/2022-06-17-binary-searching-into-cvmserver.md

 image: assets/images/2022-06-17/cvmserver.png
 ---

 During the analysis of the patch for [CVE-2021-30724](https://www.trendmicro.com/en_us/research/21/f/CVE-2021-30724_CVMServer_Vulnerability_in_macOS_and_iOS.html) while writing a Fermium-252 report, our researcher ([@jinmo123](https://twitter.com/jinmo123)) discovered a vulnerability introduced by the patch.
 The vulnerability was reported to Apple and fixed in [macOS 12.4](https://support.apple.com/HT213257).
-It was a fun bug to exploit.

 ## Background